Community

 Email: awalsh2020@fau.edu

-Currently as a PhD student in the Blakely lab, I am working on the connection between neuropsychiatric disorders and altered serotonin signaling, with a special emphasis on the presynaptic serotonin transporter (SERT) and neuroinflammation.
-My research interests in neuroscience are broadly-speaking, the interaction between our environment, genetics, and health.
-Previously, I have earned a Master’s in Public Health at the University of Alabama at Birmingham with a focus on environmental health.
-Later I pursued graduate research in the Experimental and Clinical Neuroscience program in Germany at the University of Regensburg.
-It was during my time in Germany that I honed my passion for better understanding the molecular and genetic underpinnings of neurological and neuropsychiatric disorders.
-Outside of the lab, I enjoy yoga and time at the beach..
+Currently a doctoral student in the Blakely lab, Allison is working on the connection between neuropsychiatric disorders and altered serotonin signaling, with a special emphasis on the presynaptic serotonin transporter (SERT) and neuroinflammation.
+Her research interests in neuroscience are, broadly-speaking, the interaction between our environment, genetics, and health.
+Previously, she earned a graduate degree in public health at the University of Alabama at Birmingham with a focus on environmental health.
+Later she pursued graduate research in the Experimental and Clinical Neuroscience program in Germany at the University of Regensburg.
+It was during this time in Germany that Allison honed her passion for better understanding the molecular and genetic underpinnings of neurological and neuropsychiatric disorders.
+Outside of the lab, she enjoys yoga and time at the beach.